mbalzano19/Gainz-Tracker/README.md

 ## Description:

 Gainz Tracker is an app that allows you to track your workout gainz!
-Gainz Tracker allows you to create a workout log for a specific date, add exercises you completed that workout (including: sets, reps, and weight), and add notes to the workout.
+With Gainz Tracker you can create a workout log for a specific date, add exercises to the Exercise Log for that workout (including: sets, reps, and weight), and add notes to the workout.

 ## Screenshots:
 #### Homepage: